Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ## Request body

-Request body should be a single JSON array of JSON objects according to this [schema](./schema.blocks.put.json).
+Request body should be a single JSON array of JSON objects according to this [schema](./schema.blocks.put.json), where each JSON object is for a single to-be-placed block.

 After receiving the request, GDMC-HTTP will first to attempt to parse the whole request body into valid JSON.
 If this fails it will return a response with HTTP status `400`.